loiane/loiane/README.md

 ### Hi there 👋

-I'm Loiane Groner, I'm a hands on Software Engineering Manager at Citibank, and I've been working in tech since 2006.
+I'm Loiane Groner, a hands-on Software Engineering Manager, and I've been working in tech since 2006.

 I love contributing to the community with [blog posts](http://loiane.com/), [videos](http://youtube.com/loianegroner), and [books](https://www.packtpub.com/books/info/authors/loiane-groner).